goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 In essence, the reward function learns to assign higher values to states and actions that humans tend to prefer, creating a preference scale that can be used to guide the agent's behavior.

-The most important idea that we need to take forth from this paper is.
+The most important breakthrough: **We can align AI systems with human values using comparative feedback from non-experts.** This insight would prove crucial when training language models - instead of trying to define "helpful" or "harmless" mathematically, we can simply ask humans to compare outputs.

-_We can use RLHF from non-expert humans for a fraction of cost by comparing stuff._
+This comparative approach scales much better than rating individual responses, making it practical for training large language models on human preferences.

-Fun story: One time researchers tried to RL a helicopter and it started [flying backwards](https://www.youtube.com/watch?v=M-QUkgk3HyE&ab_channel=Stanford)
+| Fun story: One time researchers tried to RL a helicopter and it started [flying backwards](https://www.youtube.com/watch?v=M-QUkgk3HyE&ab_channel=Stanford)

 ### PPO: Proximal Policy Optimization